 In addition, because federal law mandates retirement at age 57, there is a continuous need for individuals to be educated in the field of global intelligence and security.
 Between 15,000 and 17,000 security and protection jobs are available each year, according to the U.S. Office of Personnel Management.

-With a master’s degree in intelligence and global security from Point Park University, you will have the option to pursue various career opportunities within organizations such as:
+With a master’s degree in intelligence and global security, you'll have the option to pursue various career opportunities within organizations such as:

 - Department of Homeland Security